8GB eMMC Recall Frequently Asked Questions

 I previously paid to repair or replace my MCU due to the condition described in the recall.
 Can I be reimbursed?

 If you previously paid for a repair for the specific part and condition covered under this recall, then you may be eligible for a refund subject to certain terms and conditions.
-We will contact owners of affected vehicles with more information on reimbursement eligibility, terms and conditions, and how to request reimbursement by the end of March 2021.
+We have contacted owners of affected vehicles.
+Learn more about reimbursement eligibility, terms and conditions and how to request reimbursement.

 If I previously purchased the Infotainment Upgrade due to the condition described in the recall, will I receive reimbursement from Tesla?